Sharmisha9/Seed-App/Code/Project/README.md

 ## To start to test this project, we need some prepartions.

 1. install pip
-2. start virtual env, optional
+2. start virtual env in Project level, optional
     - python3 -m venv venv
 3. activate virtual env,
     - source venv/bin/activate or venv/bin/activate